A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Introduction

-Beyond \`a la Furstenberg, there is by now a large literature on the Lyapunov exponents of particular models for which we cannot do justice in this space.
-Instead, we will focus on a class of results most closely related to ours (Theorems \ref{L96} and \ref{thm:suffCond}): small-noise expansions of Lyapunov exponents for weakly-driven stochastic systems.
+Beyond Furstenberg's criterion and its descendants, there is by now a large literature on the Lyapunov exponents of particular models for which we cannot do justice in this space.
+Instead, we will focus on a class of results most closely related to ours (Theorem \ref{thm:critForEulerLikeIntro}): small-noise expansions of Lyapunov exponents for weakly-driven stochastic systems.
 To frame the discussion, consider the abstract linear SDE

 where $A_t^\epsilon, B^{k}_t$ are, in general, time-varying and/or themselves randomly driven, and $A_t^\epsilon$ may or may not exhibit some vanishingly weak damping as $\epsilon \to 0$.
-There are many works studying the scaling behavior of Lyapunov exponent $\lambda_1^\epsilon := \lim_{t \to \infty} \frac{1}{t} \log |V_t|$ of such systems, e.g., \cite{ausMilstein, pardoux1988lyapunov, pinsky1988lyapunov, imkeller1999explicit, moshchuk1998moment} in the constant coefficient case, and \cite{APW1986, baxendale2002lyapunov, baxendale2004vanderpol} when the when $A_t, B_t^{k}$ are coupled to some other stochastic flow.
+There are many works studying the scaling behavior of Lyapunov exponent $\lambda_1^\epsilon := \lim_{t \to \infty} \frac{1}{t} \log |V_t|$ of such systems, e.g., \cite{ausMilstein, pardoux1988lyapunov, pinsky1988lyapunov, imkeller1999explicit, moshchuk1998moment} in the constant coefficient case, and \cite{APW1986, baxendale2002lyapunov, baxendale2004vanderpol, malicet2020lyapunov} when the $A_t, B_t^{k}$ are coupled to some other stochastic process.
 To the authors' best knowledge, however, all of these results are restricted to settings where the $\epsilon = 0$ dynamics are relatively simple and essentially completely known.
 In comparison, our results are indifferent to any detailed description of the zero-noise dynamics.
-On the other hand, the sacrifice for our level of generality is that our estimate $\lambda^\epsilon_1 / \epsilon \to \infty$ is far weaker than an asymptotic expansion, and is likely to be suboptimal for many models of interest.
+On the other hand, the sacrifice for our level of generality is that our estimate $\lambda^\epsilon_1 / \epsilon \to \infty$ is far weaker than an asymptotic expansion, and is likely to be sub-optimal for many models of interest.